OmarStewey/serverless-class/10_SSM Parameter Store/README.md

 ![](/images/mod12-013.png)

 This is caused by a known issue with Middy 4.x when you use the cache expiry feature.
 See the GitHub issue here.
-This issue can block CI runners from finishing your tests, so it's important that we address it here.
+This issue can block CI runners from finishing your tests, so we must address it here.

 What we can do is to disable the caching behaviour in our tests, but leave them on in the real thing.